vk467/local-routing-gateway/README.md

 4. In second routing config, just update the server's hostname.
 5. Then build and run the project.
 6. Now, use http://localhost:8764 in base url to route the api calls through this local-routing-gateway.

+Note: For UI local projects, remoteUser will be passed from application.properties.
+For Backend local projects, comment the remoteUserHeader passage in AuthTokenGlobalFilter.java so that remoteUser passed from client code will be used.